ConnectWise

 Risk tolerance Best for low-risk or non-critical data Ideal for high-value or mission-critical data

-Data protection No built-in redundancy; requires external backup or BCDR Redundancy built into RAID 1, 5, 6, or 10 for data loss prevention
+Data protection No built-in redundancy and requires external backup or BCDR Redundancy built into RAID 1, 5, 6, and 10 for data loss prevention

-Performance Basic storage functionality RAID 0 boosts speed; RAID 5, 6, and 10 balance performance and fault tolerance
+Performance Basic storage functionality RAID 0 boosts speed while RAID 5, 6, and 10 balance performance and fault tolerance

-Cost Lower upfront cost; minimal hardware requirements Higher investment due to additional drives and RAID controllers
+Cost Lower upfront cost and minimal hardware requirements Higher investment due to additional drives and RAID controllers

-Scalability Simple drive-by-drive expansion Scales with planning; parity-based RAID levels may require more configuration
+Scalability Simple drive-by-drive expansion Scales with planning and parity-based RAID levels may require more configuration

 Best for Archives, media libraries, and infrequently accessed data Databases, virtualization, financial systems, and high-availability workloads